Oregano Oil: 6 Major Side Effects You Must Know

 2. May Cause Gastric Distress

-Although rare, intake of oregano oil may lead to gastrointestinal distressi XA group of digestive disorders that cause symptoms like abdominal discomfort, nausea, and bloating. like nausea, vomiting, and diarrhea (2).
+Although rare, intake of oregano oil may lead to gastrointestinal distressi A group of digestive disorders that cause symptoms like abdominal discomfort, nausea, and bloating. like nausea, vomiting, and diarrhea (2).
 However, there is very limited research as to why that occurs.
 Hence, please consult your doctor before ingesting the oil.

 3. May Lead To Hypoglycemia

-Carvacrol, a strong antioxidant compound in oregano oil, could be responsible for its ability to reduce blood glucose levels, which can cause dizziness in some.
+which can cause dizziness in some.
 In an animal study, it was found to show reductions in blood glucose levels (5).
 Though this could be good news, individuals who are already on medications to lower blood sugar must consult a doctor before consuming oregano oil or its supplements.

 Oregano oil may also be one of the few essential oils that can impact glucose sensitivity (6).
 If you are already on diabetes medications, oregano oil may further accentuate the effects.